 - The amount you can borrow depends upon your personal circumstances but you could use our online calculator as a guide.

 - The condition of your property will also be checked.
 If there are any urgent repairs required which affect the value of the property, you may be required to undertake these repairs as a condition of your loan.

 Please note: You will need to settle any outstanding mortgage as a condition of your loan.
 You can do this from the money you release.

 Once your application arrives with us, as long as everything is in order, we’ll send you your lifetime mortgage offer.

 Because releasing equity from your home is a contractual agreement, before we can release your money you’ll need to discuss the plan with a solicitor.

-- You’re welcome to arrange for your own solicitor but we’re on hand with an independent panel of solicitors who will act on your behalf.
+- You're welcome to arrange for your own solicitor but we can not help you with an independent panel of solicitors who will act on your behalf.

 - You will need to pay your solicitor’s fee directly (typically around £350+VAT if they are a member of the National Solicitors Network)

 - We also charge an arrangement fee when you decide to go ahead and take out a plan.
 This fee will be taken from your loan amount.
 You can find more information on the different charges in our FAQ section.

 Typically advisers will charge a fee upfront but, if you use one of our arranged advisers, you needn’t pay for the advice upfront.
 If you decide to continue with equity release, these fees will be taken into consideration within the interest rate we charge on your lifetime mortgage.